Who is a candidate for vertebroplasty or kyphoplasty?

 - Fractures of ribs or other nearby bones

 - Nerve root irritation

 - Cement flowing outside of the bone before it hardens

 Vertebroplasty is not for everyone.
-For example, it does not cure vertebral misalignment, herniation, osteoporosis (leading cause of VCF), or carcinomas that might trigger vertebral compression fractures.
-A single vertebral fracture significantly increases a person's risk of further fractures.
-Unresolved infection and the length of time since bone deformation may factor into whether it is advisable to deflate vertebrae.
-In the rare event bone cement needs to be later removed, the vertebra will become even weaker than they were prior to initial operation.
+For example, it does not cure vertebral misalignment, herniation, osteoporosis (leading cause of VCF), or cancers that might trigger vertebral compression fractures.
+A single vertebral fracture significantly increases risk of further fractures.
+Unresolved infection and the length of time since bone deformation may determine if it is advisable to deflate vertebrae.
+In the rare event bone cement needs to be later removed, the affected vertebrae will become even weaker than prior to initial operation.
 Speak to a qualified orthopedic specialist and review all available options to get A Bit More Healthy.
 Look for our poster on Low Back Pain in the online store.

 - Vertebroplasty & Kyphoplasty. mayfieldclinic.com

 - Bone Cements: Review of Their Physiochemical and Biochemical Properties in Percutaneous Vertebroplasty. ajnr.org